 WHO SHOULD APPLY?

-District 8 (Behaviour Analysts) members of the College who wish to assist in making decisions that reflect the College’s mandate to protect the public interest and who are willing to commit the time to participate on Council and its Committees.
+Members of the College who wish to assist in making decisions that reflect the College’s mandate to protect the public interest and who are willing to commit the time to participate on Council and its Committees.

 Through its Council and Committees, the College endeavours to reflect the diversity of the Ontario public served by Psychologists, Psychological Associates, and Behaviour Analysts.